hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 ![Terraform Cloud screenshot: the "+ Add" button](./images/add-add-button.png)

+4. Click "Add to organization" in the dialog box.
+The module is now included in the private module registry's list of available public modules, and members of your organization can begin using it.
 ## Deleting a Public Module

 Deleting a public module from a private module registry does not remove it from the Terraform Registry.
 To delete a public module from your organization's module registry: